mate-academy/layout_miami/README.md

 # Miami landing page

+Stylish New York museum THE MET.
+Responsive, informative.
+Has a contact form

 In this task, you will learn how to implement a landing page.
 To do that:

 - choose a landing page design from the list below;